Isaiah 12:3 “With joy you will draw water from the wells of salvation.”

 1 John 1:7 “But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin.”

-The cleansing effect that Jesus has on us when we accept His death on the cross and the new life that He arose to claim victoriously is symbolized in part in Leviticus 17:11 “For the life of the flesh is in the blood: and I have given it to you upon the altar to make an atonement for your souls: for it is the blood that maketh an atonement for the soul.”, and then in perfection when Jesus gave Himself for us.
+The cleansing effect that Jesus has on us when we accept His death on the cross and the new life that He gives victoriously is symbolized in part in Leviticus 17:11 “For the life of the flesh is in the blood: and I have given it to you upon the altar to make an atonement for your souls: for it is the blood that maketh an atonement for the soul.”

 Titus 2:14 “He gave Himself for us to redeem us from all lawlessness and to purify for Himself a people for His own possession, zealous for good deeds.”

 Jesus was perfection in human form.
 His life was marked by great miracles and great revelation.
-His death was perfect love shown to us and we see His blood and water poured out for us at the end.
+His atoning sacrifice was perfect love revealed as His own blood and water poured forth upon that cross.

 John 19:34 “But one of the soldiers pierced His side with a spear, and immediately blood and water came out.”

 Do you have this water?
 If you do, you’ll know it, it will be like a fountain springing up in you.
-You’ll want to share this Water with the world, that they too may come and drink of the life He gives.
+You’ll want to share this Water with the world, that they too may come and drink of the life that only Jesus can give.